shortstheory/dtn-unetstack/README.md

 Alternatively, we can use a HashMap, keyed by the Next Hop node.
 The value of the key, will have a set of tuples of the PDU ID and Expiry Time.

-The PDUs themselves will be serialized to JSON for storage on the node using the [Gson](https://github.com/google/gson) library.
+The PDUs themselves will be serialized to bytes for storage on the node using the [Gson](https://github.com/google/gson) library.
 The filename of this JSON will be the PDU ID.
 This will make it easier to manage the files with relation to the database entries.
 All the serialized PDUs will be kept in a separate directory on each node.

-When the DTNA finds a new node, it will query the database/data structure for the PDUs destined for the node.
+When the DTNA finds a new node (either through a Beacon or a snooped message), it will query the database/data structure for the PDUs destined for the node.
 Once this is done, the TTLs are checked for expiry.
 The agent will then send the PDU over one of the ReliableLinks.
 It will continue to listen for notifications for the delivery status of the PDUs.
-If the agent is notified of a successful transmission, the entry is deleted from the database/data structure and the corresponding JSON file is deleted along with it.
-If the agent receives a notification about delivery failure, it will try retransmitting the PDU periodically while 1) the other node is still "visible" 2) the PDU is Still Alive.
+If the agent is notified of a successful transmission, the entry is deleted from the database/data structure and the corresponding PDU file is deleted along with it.
+If the agent receives a notification about delivery failure, <what will it do?>

 ```
 // This will also be an inner class of DTNA!